 STEP 2: Download Rufus utility for Windows.
 It is a free portable utility and so doesn’t need installation.
 You can execute the program right away.

 STEP 3: Download the latest version of Fedora Workstation from their website.
 Again, this is also a 100% free operating system.
 The downloaded file will be in ISO format.
 As of today, they have Fedora 25 Workstation edition.
 The downloaded ISO should look something like this: Fedora-Workstation-Live-x86_64-25-1.3.iso.
 The version number may vary depending on when you are downloading.

 STEP 4: Right-click on the downloaded Rufus program and click ‘Run as Administrator.’

 STEP 5: Rufus Settings:

-(#1) Click on the CD drive icon near the check box ‘Create a bootable disk using ISO Image’ and select the Fedora Workstation ISO file that you downloaded, for example mine says Fedora-Workstation-Live-x86_64-25-1.3.iso.
+(#1) Click on the CD drive icon near the checkbox ‘Create a bootable disk using ISO Image.’
+Select the Fedora Workstation ISO file that you downloaded, for example; mine says Fedora-Workstation-Live-x86_64-25-1.3.iso.

-(#2) In the same interface, click on drop-down list under ‘Partition scheme and target system type’, select ‘MBR partition scheme for BIOS or UEFI’.
+(#2) In the same interface, click on the drop-down list under the ‘Partition scheme and target system type,’ select the ‘MBR partition scheme for BIOS or UEFI.’